anhngth/Capstone_HKSA/README.md

 The Cost_Nogame is used for validation.

-- Folder MILP: CPLEX Code for optimal solution, small scale problem /The running procedure is the same as HKSA.
+- Folder MILP: CPLEX Code for optimal solution, small scale problem The running procedure is the same as HKSA.